 This course is Compulsory Program Component and students must pass in order to progress in the Bachelor of Nutrition and Dietetics program.

-2. describe the role of a community dietitian-nutritionist.
+1. define community nutrition/public health nutrition and describe the role of a community dietitian-nutritionist/public health nutritionist.

 - collaboration, teamwork, group negotiation and;

-- working with other health professionals in a community team.
+- working with other health professionals, stakeholders and partners in a community setting.

-6. demonstrate skills in written and oral communication and presentation.
+5. demonstrate skills in written and oral communication

-1. the definition and role of a community dietitian-nutritionist.
+1. the definition and role of a community dietitian-nutritionist/public health nutritionist.